Halip26/blog-halip26/README.md

 pliny new --tailwind-nextjs-starter-blog my-blog
 ```

-It supports the updated version of the blog with Contentlayer, optional choice of TS/JS and different package managers as well as more modularized components which will be the basis of the Halip's Blog going forward.
+It supports the updated version of the blog with Contentlayer, optional choice of TS/JS and different package managers as well as more modularized components which will be the basis of the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)
 Alternatively to stick with the current version, TypeScript and Contentlayer:

 ```bash